TinyBila/wireframing/README.md

 Most of the project are high-fifelity wireframe they look closer to the final design but project like the "alx" looks more basic and simple.

 # Wireframe Tools

 Wireframing tools help designers and developers create visual blueprints of websites, apps, or digital products before moving into full design and development.
 Some of the most commonly used tools include:

-Balsamiq – Known for its simple, sketch-like interface that makes it easy to quickly draft low-fidelity wireframes.
+1. Balsamiq – Known for its simple, sketch-like interface that makes it easy to quickly draft low-fidelity wireframes.

-Adobe XD – Offers a balance of wireframing, prototyping, and design features, with strong integration into Adobe’s ecosystem.
+2. Adobe XD – Offers a balance of wireframing, prototyping, and design features, with strong integration into Adobe’s ecosystem.

-Sketch – Popular among Mac users, with a wide range of plugins and integrations for creating both wireframes and high-fidelity designs.
+3. Sketch – Popular among Mac users, with a wide range of plugins and integrations for creating both wireframes and high-fidelity designs.

-Axure RP – A powerful tool that allows for advanced interactivity and documentation, making it great for complex projects.
+4. Axure RP – A powerful tool that allows for advanced interactivity and documentation, making it great for complex projects.

-Why Figma is Recommended
+## Why Figma is Recommended

-Among all these tools, Figma stands out as one of the most recommended for wireframing.

-Key Features of Figma for Wireframing:

-Cloud-based collaboration – Multiple users can work on the same file in real time, similar to Google Docs.

-Cross-platform – Works in the browser as well as desktop apps (Windows, macOS, Linux) without compatibility issues.

-Component system – Reusable components make it easy to build consistent wireframes and scale designs.

-Built-in prototyping – Allows you to connect frames and create clickable prototypes without needing an external tool.

-Plugins and templates – A wide library of community-created resources speeds up wireframing and design processes.

-Why it’s useful for wireframing:
-Figma is especially powerful because it lets teams quickly move from low-fidelity wireframes (basic layouts to map user flow) to high-fidelity designs and even interactive prototypes—all in one platform.
+Among all these tools, Figma stands out as one of the most recommended for wireframing.Figma is especially powerful because it lets teams quickly move from low-fidelity wireframes (basic layouts to map user flow) to high-fidelity designs and even interactive prototypes—all in one platform.
 Its real-time collaboration is invaluable for remote teams, ensuring that designers, developers, and stakeholders are always aligned.

+## Key Features of Figma for Wireframing:
+1. Cloud-based collaboration – Multiple users can work on the same file in real time, similar to Google Docs.

+2. Cross-platform – Works in the browser as well as desktop apps (Windows, macOS, Linux) without compatibility issues.

+3. Component system – Reusable components make it easy to build consistent wireframes and scale designs.

+4. Built-in prototyping – Allows you to connect frames and create clickable prototypes without needing an external tool.

+5. Plugins and templates – A wide library of community-created resources speeds up wireframing and design processes.